Tierra del Fuego Gold Rush: News reaches Buenos Aires

-The rush and Julius Popper expedition
+Popper expedition

-In Buenos Aires the press compared the gold findings to the rushes of Australia and California.
-In that city many companies were formed for the purpose of extracting gold.
-Julio Popper, a mining engineer, was contracted by one of these companies in Buenos Aires.
-Popper then proceeded to recruit a number of Dalmatians from the many immigrants that lived in Buenos Aires those years.
-With these workers Popper set out to exploit the findings of El Páramo in San Sebastián Bay.
+Mining engineer Julio Popper was contracted by one of these companies in Buenos Aires.
+Popper recruited Dalmatian immigrants in Buenos Aires to man his expedition.
+With these foreign workers, Popper set out to exploit the findings of El Páramo in San Sebastián Bay.
 Another camp was established in Sloggett Bay at the southern coast of Isla Grande de Tierra del Fuego.